The results of parsing are stored by separating into command name, command arguments, options, and option arguments.

 Parses command line arguments without configurations.This method divides command line arguments into options and command arguments based on simple rules that are almost the same as POSIX & GNU: arguments staring with

-instance.
-If it is failed to parsing, aInvalidOption
+Cmdinstance.
+If it is failed to parsing, aInvalidOptionexception is thrown.- Throws:

 -